 Are 4 Days in Helsinki Too Many For a Stopover?

+If you have only one day in Helsinki or even six hours, stick to this day’s itinerary.
 When you get to the city centre (more information on that at the end of this section), visiting the major sites would be a good start.
 From the railway station square, walk towards the Ateneum.
 You can pay a visit if Finnish art from the Rococo to the modern era interests you; otherwise, walk on by.
 Check out the window display at the Stockmann departmental store, especially at Christmas time, then head east along Aleksanderinkatu.

 You can make a detour to the Karl Fazer cafe for delightful confectionery like Wiener nougat and Geisha chocolates, then rejoin the street and keep going until you hit Senate Square and the landmark cathedral (tuomiokirkko).
 It’s a pretty neo-Classical building and I would be remiss not to recommend it.